azerothcore/mod-costumes/README.md

 Alternatively, you can just start your worldserver if the updates system is enabled, it will apply the SQL queries automatically.

 > [!NOTE]
 > There is an example SQL file which you can look and/or run the query in your `acore_world` database.
 This has out of the box 75 costumes (majority from vanilla dungeons).
-Check [tools/example.sql](tools/).
+Check [tools/example.sql](tools/) There's also in the same place a example (filled) `.CSV` file.

 ## How to use